 His general research interests include statistical signal processing and communications.
 With around 30,000 citations based on Google Scholar in October 2017, he has been listed as the World’s Most Influential Scientific Mind (Highly-Cited Researcher) by Thomson Reuters.
 He was elected as an IEEE Fellow for his contributions to signal processing for wireless communications in 2005.
-He won the Stephen O. Rice Prize Paper Award in 2010, WTC Wireless Recognition Award in 2013, Award for Advances in Communication in 2017, TCGCC Distinguished Technical Achievement Recognition Award in 2017, and SPCE Technical Recognition Award in 2017 from the IEEE Communications Society.
-He received the James Evans Avant Garde Award in 2013 and the Jack Neubauer Memorial Award in 2014 from IEEE Vehicular Technology Society.
-He also received 2015 Distinguished Faculty Achievement Award from the School of Electrical and Computer Engineering at Georgia Tech.
+He won the Stephen O. Rice Prize Paper Award in 2010 and the Award for Advances in Communication in 2017 from the IEEE Communications Society, the Donald G. Fink Overview Paper Award in 2017 from the IEEE Signal Processing Society, and the James Evans Avant Garde Award in 2013 and the Jack Neubauer Memorial Award in 2014 from the IEEE Vehicular Technology Society.
+He also received 2015 Distinguished Faculty Achievement Award from the School of Electrical and Computer Engineering, Georgia Tech.

 - Statistical signal processing and machine learning for communications

 - Cross-layer optimization for spectrum- and energy-efficient wireless networks

 - World’s Most Influential Scientific Mind (Highly-Cited Researcher) by Thomson Reuters, Around 30,000 citations (October 2017) based on Google Scholar

 - Fellow of IEEE since 2006